pburglin/aws101/README.md

 Go to the [AWS console](https://console.aws.amazon.com) page

-In the top menu, click Services / EC2
+* In the top menu, click Services / EC2
-In the top right, confirm you have selected the "N. Virginia" region Click "Launch Instance"
+* In the top right, confirm you have selected the "N. Virginia" region
+* Click "Launch Instance"
-Pick the latest Ubuntu Server 16.04 Linux AMI
+* Pick the latest Ubuntu Server 16.04 Linux AMI
-Click the "Next" buttons, and review each screen - do not change anything Under "Configure Security Group": keep the default rule for SSH and add new rules for HTTP and HTTPS If this is your first time creating EC2 instances, you will need to setup keys with AWS - just upload the public key (~/.ssh/id_rsa.pub) you created earlier.
+* Click the "Next" buttons, and review each screen - do not change anything
+* Under "Configure Security Group": keep the default rule for SSH and add new rules for HTTP and HTTPS

+NOTE: At this point, if this is your first time creating EC2 instances, you will need to setup keys with AWS - just upload the public key (~/.ssh/id_rsa.pub) you created earlier.

 As the EC2 instance starts up, in the EC2 Instances screen, with the new instance selected, take note of these 2 fields:
 * Public DNS (IPv4) - on my case, it was ec2-34-227-26-150.compute-1.amazonaws.com